-Mason, the founder of SuperFeast, recently went on an expedition through China and you can check in here as he shares everything you need to know about Di Dao, live from the China hinterlands!
+Mason, founder of SuperFeast, recently went on an expedition through China and you can check in here as he shares everything you need to know about Dì Dào (地道), live from the China hinterlands!

 “Every plant has its perfect habitat where the plant flourishes, and in the case of a herb or food, becomes the most phytochemically rich and balanced.”

-You cannot expect the same energy from a mushroom that did not grow through cold winters and nights; were not exposed to high altitudes and winds; and were not fed from natural rain or river water.
+You cannot expect the same energy from a mushroom that didn't have to grow through cold winters and nights, exposed to high altitudes and winds and fed off natural water such as rain and water from the river.

 Cultivation in and of itself is not considered to have a negative effect on many herbs, so long as they are still exposed to the natural elements.
-Most Di Dao cultivation is semi-wild in that the herbs are still fighting to survive and are not given an easy run!!
-The constituents of a plant are affected by environmental factors such as soil, climate, humidity and light, which directly influence the bioactive compounds available in the resultant herbal medicine.
-In ancient times, differences based on environmental conditions were noted in the Chinese saying that "tangerines that grow south of the Huai river are 'tangerines' when grown north of the huai river they are 'bitter oranges'; the leaves are similar but the flavor of the fruit is different."
+Most Dì Dào (地道) cultivation is semi-wild, in that the herbs are still fighting to survive and are not given an easy run!!
+The constituents of a plant are affected by environmental factors such as soil, climate, humidity

 China has one of the longest-standing herbal traditions in the world, and one of the oldest books on medicinal substances (also known as a “materia medica”) in the Shen Nong Ben Cao Jing, which was compiled in the 1st century AD during the Han dynasty.